kwahoo2/freecad-xr-workbench/README.md

 Depending on platform, the mirror window may or may not need to be shown and focused (click into to focus) to catch keys.

-## Dragging objects
+## Dragging objects and modelling tools
-Dragging objects with the motion controller ray is available since 15.12.2024 (39642) FreeCAD Weekly Build.
+Dragging objects with the motion controller ray is available since 15.12.2024 (39642) FreeCAD 1.1 (dev) Weekly Build.

+This version is also required for modelling tools like a [Pad or Pocket.](https://youtu.be/BlZWMUpZ5mU)

 ## Known issues: